 Neil Gaiman’s Dream of the Endless

-Neil Gaiman’s family, of course, include Dream, also known as Morpheus, Destiny, Despair, Destruction, Delirium, Desire, and his sister Death, who became a very popular character as well.
-Since Morpheus/Dream lives in a timeless realm called the Dreaming where he looks after dreams, imagination and inspiration.
+Morpheus/Dream lives in a timeless realm called the Dreaming where he looks after dreams, imagination and inspiration.
+His family, of course, include Dream, also known as Morpheus, Destiny, Despair, Destruction, Delirium, Desire, and his sister Death, who became a very popular character as well.
 The Sandman, a Golden Age superhero, was written into Dream’s story as well when he gained part of Dream’s powers.

 Metamorphoses, Ovid/ A.D.
 Melville, notes E.J.
 Kenney, Oxford World Classics, 2008.